ircv3/ircv3-specifications/extensions/chghost-3.2.md

 The `new_host.local` parameter represents the new hostname for the user which may or may not have changed in the CHGHOST process.

-If the server chooses to do so, the server can prepend the user with a tilde (such as denoting that the user was not sent by an ident daemon).
-When doing so, the command might look like:
+Servers that implement ident checking might choose to prefix a username with a tilde `~` character to indicate missing confirmation from an ident server.
+This MUST be considered part of the username and included in any CHGHOST messages where relevant.

-    :nick!old_user@old_host.local CHGHOST ~new_user new_host.local
+    :nick!~old_user@old_host.local CHGHOST ~new_user new_host.local

 ## Fallback for not supporting the `chghost` capability